pagameba/node-queue/README.md

 Retrieve a message from a named queue.

     GET /<queue>?[blocking=false]&[lock=false]

-returns status code 200 with the next available message from the queue as the content.
+Returns status code 200 with the next available message from the queue as the content.
 The returned message will include a deletekey to be used with a delete operation.
 Only the consumer that has locked the message is able to delete it while it is locked.

 Returns status code 503 if the request would have blocked and the maximum number of consumers are already blocked (see configuration above).

 * blocking=false - optional, do not block if no message is available.
 By default, the call will block until a message is available.

 * lock=false - optional, do not lock the returned message.
 The message will be locked unless otherwise specified.
 A locked message will not be returned by subsequent calls to request messages nor will it be available by <id> unless the lock parameter is set to false.

     GET /<queue>/<messageid>?[lock=false]

-returns status code 200 with the specific message requested by the messageid as the content.
+Returns status code 200 with the specific message requested by the messageid as the content.
 This call does not block.

-returns status code 404 if a message with the specified messageid is not found in the queue or if the specified message is locked and lock=false is not specified.
+Returns status code 404 if a message with the specified messageid is not found in the queue or if the specified message is locked and lock=false is not specified.

 Example: